florian/florian.github.io/_posts/2018-07-17-estimators.md

 This makes the optimization process more stable compared to using SGD.

 Most gradient computations can be formulated using linear algebra operations.
-These calculations can be parallelized very well on GPUs [6].
+These calculations can be parallelized very well on GPUs {% include ref.html i=6 %}.
 So with appropriate hardware there is no significant performance penalty for using \\(1 < k \ll n\\) data points to compute the estimate.
 Thus mini-batch gradient descent is typically not much slower than SGD but leads to a more stable optimization process.